 How to get there: Take the AP-7 in the direction of Sitges.
 There are also buses that and trains that run between the city center and Sitges.
 (All travel options take between 30-45 minutes)

 Family fun factor: Medium-high – many fun, beach-related activities and lots of open play spaces and fresh air for small ones.
 The nightlife and history also make it appealing for adults.

 Vilanova i Geltru

 Vilanova i Geltru was once the most powerful city in Catalunya.
-It was an important trade and political centre and although it has been extensively expanded and modernised, it retains its Gothic origins.
+It was an important trade and political center and although it has been extensively expanded and modernized, it retains its Gothic origins.
 There is a huge market every Sunday, selling everything from gourmet foods to cheap shoes as well as the expected visual feast of farm-fresh produce.
 Vilanova i Geltru has a beautiful beach line, which is less developed than nearby Sitges and you can hire a small catamaran by the day or the hour.
 Unmissable for kids and a lot of fun for adults, too.
-You´ll find the usual array of museums, churches and historical sites as well here, and it makes a great starting point for a few hours if you are heading to the Cava Caves in the afternoon (about 15 minutes drive from Vilanova).
+You´ll find the usual array of museums, churches, and historical sites as well here, and it makes a great starting point for a few hours if you are heading to the Cava Caves in the afternoon (about 15 minutes drive from Vilanova).
 End the day with dinner on the beach in Sitges (less than 20 minutes drive) and the three spots make the perfect Spanish day-excursion.

 How to get there: Take the C-31 out of Barcelona towards Tarragona and follow the signs.
 Drive time is around 45 minutes.